Syrians in Germany

 Syrians in Germany (السوريون في ألمانيا) refers to Syrian immigrants in Germany, or Germans with Syrian ancestry.
-The number of people with an immigration background from Syria, including those with German citizenship, was estimated at around 1,281,000 in 2023.
-Additionally, the population with Syrian citizenship residing in Germany is 972,460 in 2023, making it the second-largest group of foreign nationals living in the country.
+The number of people with an immigration background from Syria, including those with German citizenship, was estimated at around 1,281,000 in 2025.
+Additionally, the population with Syrian citizenship residing in Germany is 936,285 in 2025, making it the third-largest group of foreign nationals living in the country.
 Notably, Germany boasts by far the largest Syrian diaspora outside of the Middle East.

 The population consists mainly of refugees from the Syrian Civil War, who arrived during the 2015 European migrant crisis.
 In 2018, Germany granted 72% of Syrian refugees protection for the right to work without any setbacks or restrictions.

-Significant Syrian communities exist in Berlin, especially in the district of Neukölln and in the Ruhr-Area.
+Significant Syrian communities exist in Berlin, especially in the district of Neukölln, and in the Ruhr-Area.
+After fall of the Assad regime, German government stated that the Syrian authorities aim to encourage the return of up to one million Syrians to support their economic and reconstruction efforts.
+However, discussions surrounding the topic have faced criticism, as many refugees arrived as children and later acquired professional qualifications, such as in engineering, through the national education funding.
+Critics argue that large-scale returns could worsen shortages of medical personnel and skilled workers in Germany.
+Experts also note that although many refugees express a desire to eventually return home after their children graduate, the lack of infrastructure, basic services, and employment opportunities in Syria means that no concrete mechanisms for large-scale voluntary repatriation have yet been established.
+As a result, the majority of immigrants currently still plan to remain in Germany.

 Migration history

 Pre-civil war migration

 Even before the outbreak of the Syrian civil war in 2011, Germany had a significant population of Syrian migrants, with religious and ethnic minorities such as Assyrians over-represented in the population.
 Many opponents of the regime in former Ba'athist Syria under Bashar Al Assad, especially Syrian Sunni Muslims and Palestinians have also sought refuge in Germany.